- Home

 Uterus – Also called the womb.
 This is where a baby grows.

-Cervix – Also called the neck of the uterus.
-It connects the lower part of the uterus to the vagina.
+Cervix – This connects the lower part of the uterus to the vagina.

 You can have cervical cancer without noticing anything is wrong.